 Section 8.
 Effect of Non-payment of Assessments; Remedies of the Association.
 Assessments are due on the first day of January and June, any assessment which is not paid within five (5) days of its due date shall be considered delinquent.
 If the Assessment is not paid within thirty (30) days after the due date, a collection fee in the amount of twenty-five percent (25%) of the amount due shall be charged and the delinquent Assessment shall bear interest from the date of delinquency until paid at eighteen percent (18%) per annum and all costs of collection, including reasonable attorney's fees shall also be payable.
 The Association may bring an action at law against the Member personally obligated and/or foreclose the lien against the Lot.
 No Member may waive or otherwise escape liability for the Assessments provided for herein by nonuse of the Common Area or abandonment of his Lot.

 Section 9.
 Lien for Payment of Assessments and Subordination of Lien to First and Second Mortgages.
 There shall be a continuing lien upon each of the Lots herein, in order to secure the payment of the Assessments (including interest, costs of collection and reasonable attorney's fees) provided under this Declaration, but such lien shall be subject to and subordinate to any first and second deeds of trust placed on the Lot at any time prior to perfection of the lien.
-The lien is perfected by filing in the Clerk's Office for the Circuit Court of the County of Powhatan a verified Memorandum of Lien in accordance with §55-516 of the Code of Virginia.
+The lien is perfected by filing in the Clerk's Office for the Circuit Court of the County of Powhatan a verified Memorandum of Lien in accordance with §55.1-1833 (formerly §55-516) of the Code of Virginia.
 Prior to filing a Memorandum of Lien, ten (10) days' written notice of the Association's intent to file such a Memorandum shall be given to the Owner by certified mail at his last known address.
-The Association may thereafter perfect its lien by filing a Memorandum of Lien in the Clerk's Office aforesaid prior to the expiration of six (6) months from the time the delinquent Assessments became due and payable.
-After the lien is perfected, it shall have priority over all subsequent liens and encumbrances except as set forth in §55-516 of the Code of Virginia.
-No suit to enforce any lien shall be brought after thirty-six (36) months from the time when the Memorandum of Lien was recorded as set forth in §55-516 (E).
+The Association may thereafter perfect its lien by filing a Memorandum of Lien in the Clerk's Office aforesaid prior to the expiration of the time provided in §55.1-1833 of the Code of Virginia.
+After the lien is perfected, it shall have priority over all subsequent liens and encumbrances except as set forth in §55.1-1833 of the Code of Virginia.
+No suit to enforce any lien shall be brought after the time period as set forth in §55.1-1833(E).
 A statement from the Association showing the balance due on any Assessment shall be prima facie proof of the current Assessment balance due and delinquency, if any, due on a particular Lot.

 Section 10.
 Exempt Property.
 The following property subject to this Declaration shall be exempt from the Assessments created herein: (a) all properties dedicated to and accepted by a local utility or public authority (such as Dominion Virginia Power, VDOT, Sprint, Verizon, Powhatan County); and (b) the Common Area; and (c) all properties (except Lots) owned by a charitable or non-profit organization exempt from taxation by the laws of the State of Virginia.
 However, no land or improvements devoted to dwelling use shall be exempt from Assessments.